SiddarthSingaravel/Student-Grading-System-using-RPC/README.md

 ![](images/result.JPG)

 ## Challenges
-1. RPC Runtime: RPC run-time system is a library of routines and a set of services that handle the network communications that underlie the RPC mechanism.
+1. **RPC Runtime**: RPC run-time system is a library of routines and a set of services that handle the network communications that underlie the RPC mechanism.
 In the course of an RPC call, client-side and server-side run-time systems’ code handle binding, establish communications over an appropriate protocol, pass call data between the client and server, and handle communications errors.
-2. Binding: How does the client know who to call, and where the service resides?
+2. **Binding**: How does the client know who to call, and where the service resides?

 ## Thanks
 ***[Jay Kishor Pal](https://www.linkedin.com/in/jay-kishor-pal-57105217a/)***